 When it comes to credit cards people have some pretty strong and varied opinions.
 Some say you should never have a credit card.
-Some believe if you have debt your aren’t responsible enough to hold a credit card.
+Some say heck, why not- the more the merrier!

 Let’s get down to some of the basics of credit card usage and discover if credit cards are right for you.

 A credit card allows you to borrow money from a bank to make purchases pretty much anywhere.
 Whether you’re buying a dinner at a restaurant or a round trip ticket to Hawaii a credit card can extend you a line of credit to make the purchase.

 As long as you practice a bit of responsibility and pay back the borrowed money within the “grace period”- typically 25-30 days you won’t have to pay any interest (extra money).

 Unfortunately, if you aren’t responsible and begin making too many purchases and aren’t able to pay the full balance you end up paying interest.

 It’s the interest with credit cards where people get themselves into trouble.
 When you start accruing interest it can quickly add up to a large chunk of money that can get out of hand quickly.

 Interest is a percentage of the money you owe the bank on top of what you borrowed